sarojvrc/Blog-Backups/cl0xe84lb080zj6nv8pj121zr.md

 **L**et's see first, what *Blockchain *is! and then we will discuss how it works.

 *Blockchain *is a chain of data blocks stored in hundred or thousands or even millions of computers (servers) distributed over a wide geographical area.
-It is a complete ledger that maintains a copy of all the credit/debit transactions of digital assets.
+It is a complete ledger that maintains a copy of all the credit/debit(*not in all cases*) transactions of digital assets.
 It is based on decentralized technologies.

 Eg. Bitcoin is a great example of a *blockchain *application or we can say it works on decentralized principle.
 That means when a new Node(server) is added to the bitcoin network, it is impossible to modify or delete that node.
 It works on a Peer-to-Peer(P2P) network, where each Peer acts as a server.